 Q1: What is the main difference between wave soldering and reflow soldering?

-Reflow soldering melts solder paste in an oven, while wave soldering connects parts using a wave of molten solder.
+Reflow soldering melts solder paste in an oven and is typically used for surface-mount technology, while wave soldering connects parts using a wave of molten solder and is commonly used for through-hole components.

-Q2: What is an advantage of wave soldering compared to manual soldering?
+Q2: What are the disadvantages of wave soldering?

 Q3: Can a PCB be assembled using both wave and reflow soldering?